victoriaplummer/careers-page-webapp/README.md

 ## 🚀 Deploy Webflow Cloud app

-Once everything locally works ok, it's time to build and deploy the app to your Webflow site at the mounted path.
+Once everything locally works OK, it's time to build and deploy the app to your Webflow site at the mounted path.

 First, push up any code changes made to the project to the forked remote Github repo.

 ### Create Webflow Cloud app

-> For more detail guidance on creating a Webflow Cloud app, [see docs here](https://developers.webflow.com/webflow-cloud/bring-your-own-app) for a step-by-step.
+> For more detailed guidance on creating a Webflow Cloud app, [see docs here](https://developers.webflow.com/webflow-cloud/bring-your-own-app) for a step-by-step.

 In your Webflow site settings, navigate to the **Webflow Cloud** tab, click "Install Github App", and follow the prompts so Webflow can access your forked repo.